Mellanox/arc_ltp/README.md

 * math/float_trigo - with default parameters take too much time to finish
 * syscalls/fork13 - change value of -i from 1000000 to 10000 so it will take
   bearable amount of time to complete
+* sched/hackbench01 - reduce number of iterations to reduce run time.
+Reduce number of processes because ARC doesn't support more than 4096 processes at one time.
+* sched/hackbench02 - ARC Linux has problems if amount of threads in one process is more that 380.

 ### Fatal tests